 Families and first-time visitors may park at no cost in the lots located next to and across the street from 2333 Western Ave (purple shaded area on map) until 1:30 pm.
 In addition to the free street parking around the building, parking validation is also provided for everyone parking in the Bell Harbor Parking Garage (located at the blue shaded area on the map or at 2323 Elliott Avenue); please bring your ticket with you so we can validate it in the Commons.

 Taking the bus or light rail is also a great option if you live in one of Seattle’s outlying neighborhoods.
 To find the best public transportation routes, just enter your starting location into Google Maps here to see the best available routes to 2333 Western Ave.

 We are committed to partnering with you to joyfully teach and model who God is and what He has done for us.
 To learn more about our CKids ministry and grades currently offered, visit our webpage here.

-Children of all ages are welcome to sit in the main gathering with their parent or caretaker.
-Cornerstone Kids is provided for children ages one year to six years old.
-Also, a comfortable nursing area is available for nursing mothers.
-All of the volunteers are well-known, trained and have undergone a thorough background check.
+Children of all ages are also welcome to sit in the main gathering with their parent or caretaker.
+A comfortable nursing area is available for nursing mothers near the main entrance.

 Vision and Values